chenhsong/chenhsong.github.io/iChen/doc/cpp_integration_api_reference.md

 ### Usage

-Sends an *audit trail* to an iChen® 4.0 Server.
+Sends an *audit trail* to an iChen® Server 4 instance.
 An *audit trail* tracks the changing of the value of a settings variable on the controller.

 ### Syntax